 The resources for translation into MONA code and for the automaton analysis are negligible.
 Figure 1 shows the time and space consumptions of the MONA automaton operations (on a 466MHz Celeron PC) for the examples, along with the number of GTA operations (here we count only the essential operations: minimization, projection, and product), the size of the largest intermediate minimized automaton (in number of states and in number of BDD nodes).
 Note that some examples implement individual operations while others implement whole data types.
 The lines of code measure the underlying program only, thus disregarding the PAL annotations.
-"Invariants" is the total number of split statements, while statements, and procedure calls that require explicitly stated invariants.
-This number is an indication of the effort required by the programmer to make PALE work, in addition to writing the program and its specification.
-The invariants for redblackinsert were admittedly hard to get right.
-However, the programs that require the most complicated invariants are also those that have the most complicated pointer operations and hence are the ones in most need of verification.
 The table shows that the examples typically run in seconds despite requiring a quite large number of automaton operations.
 Since the complexity is non-elementary in the size of the program, intractable examples do exist but they do not seem to occur often in practice.
-The verification time seems insignificant compared to the time required to design a given data type and specify the invariants, however, it is useful in the design cycle that verification is efficient.

 The code for the bubblesort examples (excluding annotations) is taken from [31].
-Interestingly, PALE discovered a minor bug (a null-pointer dereference) even though the code had allegedly been verified by TVLA, which spent 245 seconds compared to 4 seconds for PALE.
+Interestingly, PALE discovered a minor bug (a null-pointer dereference) even though the code had allegedly been verified by TVLA, which spent 245 seconds compared to 5 seconds for PALE.
 This huge speedup shows an instance where using invariants is much faster than performing a fixpoint iteration.
 This suggests that PALE may be quite scalable.
 Another noteworthy point discovered by PALE is that in [10], the authors forget to require the root to be initially black in redblackinsert.
-(More precisely, they mention the requirement in the proof of correctness, but not in the specification.)